MrMidnight7331/mrmidnight7331.github.io/README.md

 If you’re interested in customizing or using this site for your own purposes, you can copy the code from this repository.
 Here’s how:

 - Download the repository: `git clone https://github.com/MrMidnight7331/mrmidnight7331.github.io.git`
-- Customize the config.json file.
+- Customize the config.json file:
+    -Make an account on [Alchemy](https://www.alchemy.com/nft-api)
+    - Get the API key and put it into config.json

     - Change the wallet address to your own ethereum addresses.
 It works with multiple addresses!
     - Change your username